JonnyHaystack/i3-resurrect/README.md

 Since I decided to release this publicly, I have improved the standard of the code a great deal and gotten rid of the hacky bash parts.
-The code is all Python now, and i3-save-tree is no longer needed.
+The code is all Python now, and i3-save-tree is no longer needed as I have reimplemented it in Python.

 ## Getting Started